Effects of Phi and $\sigma^{*}$-meson on properties of hyperon stars including $\Delta$ resonance: INTRODUCTION

 {}

 The resolution of the hyperon puzzle requires additional repulsive interactions between baryons \cite{Vidana:2013nxa} to counteract this attractive mechanism.
 These repulsive interactions include: (a) Increasing the repulsive hyperon three-body force \cite{Lonardoni:2014bwa}. (b) Deconfinement phase transition to quark matter below the hyperon threshold \cite{Klahn:2013kga}. (c) Enhancing the repulsive hyperonic interactions through the exchange of vector mesons \cite{Bhuyan:2016pgk}.
-The Relativistic Mean-Field (RMF) theory is an effective field theory used to handle the interactions between hadrons (nucleons) in a relativistic framework.
+The relativistic mean field theory is an effective field theory used to handle the interactions between hadrons (nucleons) in a relativistic framework.
 The relevant degrees of freedom in this theory are baryons interacting through the exchange of $\sigma$, $\omega$, and $\rho$ mesons.
 The scalar meson $\sigma$ provides intermediate-range attraction, the vector meson $\omega$ provides short-range repulsion, and the vector-isovector meson $\rho$ describes the difference between neutrons and protons.
 Over the years, the $\sigma$, $\omega$, and $\rho$ mesons have been widely applied in various aspects of neutron star research.
 However, there should also be scalar meson $\sigma^*$ and vector meson $\phi$ involved in the interactions between hyperons.
 These two mesons specifically interact between hyperons and do not participate in interactions between nucleons.
-In this work, we employ an alternative approach to overcome the softening of the equation of state (EOS) caused by multiple degrees of freedom, namely the ${\sigma}$-cut scheme \cite{Maslov:2015lma}.
-This scheme suggests that in the small-scale range where the density ${\rho_B}$\textgreater${\rho_0}$, a sharp decrease in the strength of the ${\sigma}$ meson reduces the drop in the effective mass of nucleons, leading to an increase in the particle chemical potential and ultimately resulting in the stiffening of the EOS \cite{Ma:2022fmu, Wu:2020yqp}.
-In this article, we use the IUFSU model \cite{Fattoyev:2010mx,Grill:2014aea} to study neutron star matter including hyperons, ${\Delta}$ resonance, and strange mesons ($\sigma^*, \phi$) with the ${\sigma}$-cut scheme.
-In Table \ref{tab:Table 1.}, we present the properties and fundamental constants for baryons other than nucleons.
+In this work, we employ an alternative approach to overcome the softening of the equation of state caused by multiple degrees of freedom, namely the ${\sigma}$-cut scheme \cite{Maslov:2015lma}.
+This scheme suggests that in high density region, a considerable decrease in the strength of the ${\sigma}$ meson reduces the decrease in the effective mass of nucleons, leading to an increase in the particle chemical potential and ultimately resulting in the stiffening of the EOS \cite{Ma:2022fmu, Wu:2020yqp}.
+In this article, we use the IUFSU model \cite{Fattoyev:2010mx,Grill:2014aea} to research neutron star matter including hyperons, ${\Delta}$ resonance, and strange mesons ($\sigma^*, \phi$) within the framework of the ${\sigma}$-cut scheme.